Android Nougat Update Status For LG G4, LG V10, Samsung Galaxy A3 and J7 Models

 After being spotted in benchmark listings, it seems like the anticipated Android 7.0 Nougat update for certain non-flagship Samsung Galaxy smartphones will be on its way soon.
 LG’s 2015 flagship mobile phone, the LG G4, on the other hand, is starting to receive the Nougat OS.
 Moreover, a U.S. carrier has begun rolling out the current Android iteration to its LG V10 units.

 Aside from the Android 7.0 Nougat OS, T-Mobile’s latest software for the LG V10 with version number H90130b also comes with fixes to the issue with the E911 timer.
 With this fix, there shouldn’t be LG V10 problems anymore when someone is utilizing the emergency service.
 Android Headlines also noted that the release notes from the U.S. carrier also listed “Google Software” as one of the enhancements.
-Other performance improvements are also included
+Other performance improvements are also included.

 The update is a hefty one as it is 1,366 MB in size.
 Thus, prior to downloading and installing the Nougat firmware over the air, T-Mobile subscribers with LG V10 phones need to check that the device has remaining storage space first.
 Also, since this is a huge download, having a strong Wi-Fi connection is vital.
 An OTA notification should pop up once the firmware is ready for the device or LG V10 owners can do it manually by heading to the phone’s Settings menu.